 During the COVID-19 pandemic, it has been recognised that it is often not be possible for trainees and trainers to prepare for and provide the usual evidence for ARCPs as defined in the Gold Guide [GG8].

 This document gives the specialty-specific guidance from the Royal College of Paediatrics & Child Health (RCPCH) and describes the minimum evidence required from trainees and Educational Supervisors (ES) to enable progress to the next year of training.

-The guidance is applicable for ARCPs conducted up until September 2021.
+The guidance is applicable for ARCPs until further notice.

 The guidance recognises that the Progress curriculum is outcomes-based, which affords some flexibility in allowing progression as it does not mandate specific experience, plus the key capabilities described are specific to each training level and are not requirements for every training year.